zubko/zubko.io/content/posts/2019-06-25-rn-improve-imports.md

 <div id="option-three-tweak-metro"></div>

-Just add your folders to `metro.config.js` and now now are good to go, for example:
+Just add your folders to `metro.config.js` and now we are good to go, for example:

 ```js
 const rootDir = __dirname;